An apprenticeship in folk tale and living tradition

 The architecture of traditional tale — how these stories are built, why they hold, and how to shape a version that carries the bones of the original while becoming something alive in your hands.

-3 Telling stories (Practice, Feedback, Learning)
+3. Telling Stories (Practice, Feedback, Learning)

 Voice, rhythm, presence